meltingcore/bg/food-court/Decks.md

     - Pozole Rojo [kitchenware]
     - Chiles Rellenos [cookware]
     - Tamales [tableware]
+- Drink Cards (3)
+  - Mezcal - Have 4 prepared and unused hot secondary ingredients
+  - Tequila - Have 4 recipes cooked with at least 1 hot secondary ingredient
+  - Tepache - Have 1 easy recipe cooked with 2 hot ingredients
-- Action Cards (5)
+- Action Cards (6)
+  - Complaint (1)
+  - Discount (2)
+  - Promotion (3)
 - Customer Cards (8)
-  - Opponent Loses 2 VP
+  - Req [2/1] Ord [1] Opponent Loses 2 VP
-  - Opponent Discards 1 Cooked Recipe along with its ingredients
+  - Req [-/3] Ord [1] Opponent Discards 1 Cooked Recipe along with its ingredients
-  - Opponent Discards up to 2 prepared and unused ingredients
+  - Req [3/-] Ord [2] Opponent Discards up to 2 prepared and unused ingredients
-  - Have a hand limit increased by 1 each turn until discarded
+  - Req [2/1] Ord [2] Have a hand limit increased by 1 each turn until discarded
-  - Cookware utensil
+  - Req [2/-] Ord [1] Cookware utensil
-  - Tableware utensil
+  - Req [-/2] Ord [2] Tableware utensil
-  - Gain +1VP for each customer not from your nationality
+  - Req [2/2] Ord [1] Gain +1VP for each customer not from your nationality
-  - Special: Discard your hand to gain +2VP
+  - Req [1/1] Ord [2] Special: You may discard your hand to gain +2VP
+  - Req [1/-] Ord [1] You can prepare 1 ingredient while cooking until discarded
 - Ability Card (1)
 </details>